DevExpress/dotnet-eud/interface-elements-for-web/articles/file-manager/filtering-files.md

 author: Anna Kondratova
 ---
 # Filtering Files
-End-users can filter file manager items within the current folder and all subfolders.
+End-users can filter file manager items within the current folder and subfolders.
-* To filter files or change the filter conditions type text within the Filter Box.
+* Type text in the Filter Box to filter files or change the filter conditions.
-* To remove a filter, clear the text from the **Filter Box**.
+* Clear the text from the **Filter Box** to remove a filter.

 ![ASPxFileManager - Highlight](../../images/img12552.png)